pwikapanel/illustrator-panel/code-signing/README.md

 cd ../Svija\ Tools
-find . -type f -name '*.un~' -delete find . -type f -name '*.swp' -delete cd code-signing
+find . -type f -name '*.un~' -delete find . -type f -name '*.swp' -delete cd ../code-signing
 ```
-You can then sign the package as described.
+You can then sign the package as described below.

 At the end, change the extension .zxp to .zip, and put the file in the **master** folder.